Three Levels of the Pelvis

 Maternal Positioning in Birth

-Spinning Babies® calls maternal positioning by a new name, Rest SmartSM.
+Spinning Babies® calls maternal positioning by a catchy name, Rest SmartSM.

 Evidence shows that common maternal positioning, such as pelvic tilts or sitting upright are not likely to change a baby’s position.
-They are good things to do for other reasons, however!
+Changing position sometimes works, and is good to do for other reasons, however!

-Birth Smart positions to make room in the Inlet:
+Birth Smart Positions to Make Room in the Top

 Instinctual movements are standing, walking, slow dancing, arms above the head or shoulders, and extending the back to lift the ribs off the abdomen.